River Tech Days

 What is River Tech Days?

-See what sets River Tech School of Performing Arts & Technology apart.
-Over six afternoons at The Heart, families with children in grades 1–12 can visit our temporary campus, meet our teachers, and sample a full slate of classes taught by our staff.
+Three afternoons at The Heart where families bring their children to visit our campus, meet our teachers, and sample a full slate of classes taught by our staff.
+Music, technology, sports, performing arts, and discovery — one giant test-drive of River Tech.

 River Tech is a Christian school built for artistic, tech-savvy kids who love music and technology.
-Alongside core subjects, students learn performing arts and technology every day — and we're committed to raising the next generation of leaders.
-Come meet us, try our classes, and see if River Tech is the right fit for your child.
+Alongside core subjects, students learn performing arts and technology every day.
+During River Tech Days, your child gets a real taste of that life alongside our full-time students.

-Though the March 15 fire took our building, it didn't take the school.
-We were back in class within two weeks, and we're now welcoming families to The Heart to see River Tech firsthand.
+Though the March 15 fire took our building, it didn’t take the school.
+We were back in class within two weeks, and we’re now welcoming you and your family to The Heart.

 The Schedule